 Mailing Address: c/o Mimi Demers, 132 Belle Marsh Road, South Berwick, ME 03908

-Work requirements: maintain your own plot, follow the guidelines, keep in touch with the co-ordinator
+Work requirements: Maintain your own plot, follow the guidelines, and keep in touch with the co-ordinator.

-Description: We have about 15 families involved.
-We come together officially only once a year, in the spring, to go over the guidelines (we mostly garden organically) and share ideas and our stories of successes and failures.
+Description: We have about 20 families involved.
+We come together officially only once a year, in the spring, to go over the guidelines (we garden organically) and share ideas and our stories of successes and failures.
 We work together to grow a few plots cooperatively, to provide food for the local food pantry.
-We have an annual Open Garden Day, so interested members of the public can drop in to get a better idea of what we do and why.
+We have an annual Harvest Potluck, just for fun.

 YORK: York Community Garden

 Location: York Town Farm, Long Sands Rd, York, ME

 Description: The town farm includes the York Community Garden of an estimated seven garden plots, run informally by Chris Colby, who maintains two large vegetable gardens there.
 If someone wants a garden plot, they contact Colby, but there is no formal town process for applying.

 Check out this interactive map of community gardens published by the UNH Cooperative Extension.
 Please not that the map includes locations outside of Seacoast Eat Local’s region.